cnc-community/cnc.community/README.md

     npm run dev:css

     # open up the docker dashboard, select the cnccommunity container and click play (top right)

+    # visit localhost:8080 in a browser to view the site
 ```

 Commands